ichaturvedi/word-vector-inference/README.md

 Microtext Classification
 ---

-We run the script to classify microtext in folder 'classifier' as follows:
+We run the script to classify microtext in folder 'vibe_classifier' as follows:

-[score1, score2] = microtext_classifier('tweets_sub.txt','sent_model.mat','vocab.mat')
+[score1, score2] = classifier_microtext('tweets_sub.txt','sent_model.mat','vocab.mat')
 - The tweets containing microtext are in file 'tweets_sub.txt'
 - The output 'score1' are the predicted labels without imputing word vectors
 - The output 'score2' are the predicted labels after using word vector imputation